SilkRose/Pony/stories/pink-reflections/pink-reflections.md

 She realizes it's Pinkie Pie.
 After not seeing Pinkie move, she bolts into action, realizing she might be drowning.

 She swoops down as fast as she can, diving into the water to save her friend.
-After some time searching frantically, she surfaces and walks out of the water to look for her.
+After some time searching frantically, she surfaces and flies above the water again to search for her.

 Twilight interrupts her.
 "Rainbow Dash."

 Rainbow turns to find Twilight behind her.
 "Pinkie is under the water, we gotta save her!"

-"Wait, that wasn't Pinkie."
+"Wait, that isn't Pinkie!"

 Rainbow is confused as she looks back in the water again.
-She doesn't see any sign of Pinkie until she looks right at her hooves.
+She doesn't see any sign of Pinkie until she looks right under her hooves.
 Her reflection has been replaced with Pinkie's.

 "What's going on here, Twilight?"

 Twilight once again explains everything going on before pointing at the reflection.
 "Pinkie needs our help."

 Rainbow speaks to Pinkie's reflection.
-"I'm down to help.
-What can I do for my best friend?"
+"I'm down for anything.
+What can I do to help my best friend?"

 Pinkie's reflection speaks. *"Pinkie is afraid of being rejected by her friends, especially when they find out what Twilight just told you."*